aradi/fortyxima/doc/devel/guide/gitworkflow.rst

 #.
 Issue a pull request on bitbucket for your some-new-feature branch.
 (Look for
    the upwards arrow in the left menu.)
-Make sure, that the target of your pull request the `develop` branch of the official repository (`dftbplus/fortyxima`).
+Make sure, that the target of your pull request the `develop` branch of the upstream repository (`dftbplus/fortyxima`).

 #.
 Wait for the comments of core the developers, fix things you are asked for,
    and push the changes to your feature branch on bitbucket.

 #.
 Once the discussion on your pull request is done, one of the developers with
-   write permission to the official repository will merge your branch into the official `develop`-branch.
+   write permission to the upstream repository will merge your branch into the upstream `develop`-branch.
 Once this has happened, you should see your changes showing up there.

 Deleting your feature branch
 ----------------------------

-If your feature had been merged into the official code, you can delete your feature branch locally and on Bitbucket as well:
+If your feature had been merged into the upstream code, you can delete your feature branch locally and on Bitbucket as well:

 #.
 In order to delete the feature branch locally, change to the develop branch